Cable Building (New York City): Tenant

-The Cable Building was originally the headquarters and power station for the Metropolitan Traction Company, one of the city's cable car companies.
-MTC had been assembled in 1892 as a holding company for street railways, including the Broadway & Seventh Avenue Railroad.
-It was composed of a very powerful quartet, including the patriarch of the Whitney family, William Collins Whitney; an extremely wealthy financier, Thomas Fortune Ryan; Philadelphia industrialist Peter Arrell Brown Widener; and a major New York builder, John D. Crimmins.
-Their original investment in the building was $750,000.
-In all MTC spent $12 million on a cable car railway system to move cars on Broadway from Bowling Green to 36th Street.
-It was the most expensive system on a per-mile basis of any in the nation.
-When it became operational in the summer of 1893, its fleet comprised 125 cable cars and served 100,000 daily passengers.
+The Cable Building was originally the headquarters and power station for the Metropolitan Traction Company, one of the city's cable car companies, founded in 1892.
+The MTC's original investment in the building was $750,000.
+The company spent $12 million on a cable car railway system to move cars on Broadway from Bowling Green to 36th Street, which started operations in 1893.
 This was the central power station; other stations were at 51st Street and Front Street.

 The building's basement, which had been excavated 46' under the street surface, housed four 32-foot winding wheels that carried the cables that pulled the cable streetcars.
 They were powered by four Corliss steam engines 38" x 60", 1200 HP each, developed by the Dickson Manufacturing Company of Scranton, Pennsylvania.
-The upper seven floors contained offices arranged around a large internal court with two rectangular light wells.

-Less than ten years after it was finished and occupied, cable traction became obsolete in 1901 and the company switched to electricity, but the building retained its original name.
-The last Broadway cable car left the Battery Station at 8:27 PM on May 21, 1901.
-Its final journey marked the end of cable street transportation in New York City.
-Subsequently, the Metropolitan Traction Company went into receivership, and was reorganized the following year as the New York Railways Company.